dimitriosdev/GalaxusSearch/README.md

 dotnet run
 ```

-The backend will start on [http://localhost:5000](http://localhost:5000) with:
+The backend will start on [http://localhost:5119](http://localhost:5119) with:

 - GraphQL endpoint at `/graphql`
 - Health check endpoint at `/health`
-- Swagger documentation (if enabled)
+- API endpoints at `/api/*`
+- Development utilities (migration, seeding)

 ### Step 4: Start the Frontend (Next.js)